JesusFilm/react-prep/Project/instructions/7-Stretch.md

 3. Call the API first to make sure you can get data from it.

 4. Once a user completes all the tasks, call the API and display the reward!

+## 4. Apollo Graphql

+This is what we use to manage our API's

+Complete Lift Off [courses](https://www.apollographql.com/tutorials/browse) from 1 - 4